The Decentralized web / dWeb program is available currently for 3 platforms - Windows, Mac OS X, and Linux.

 The so called here 'outward' IP communication is the standard 'client-server' mode of Internet communication.

-While outward communication is always enabled and available for the user they can not receive inward request sent form another user residing outside
+While outward communication is always enabled and available for the user they can not receive inward request sent form another user residing outside of the local network.

 Still, it is possible for the user to enable inward IP communication.